20 Most Common Mistakes People Make with Their Lawn

 Eliminating Weeds in Broad Strokes

 Don’t treat your whole lawn for just a few weeds.
 That’s expensive, a hassle and ecologically unsound.
-If you have only a few weeds, pull them by hand or spray each one with a pump-up sprayer.
+If you have only a few weeds, pull them by hand with a weeding tool, or spray each one with a pump-up sprayer.

 Use Granular Weed Killers

 Use a hose-end sprayer to kill a yard full of weeds.
 It’s faster and more effective to dispense concentrated liquid broadleaf killers than to use granular broadleaf killers.
 You just add the herbicide, dial in the right concentration on the sprayer lid and walk around the yard and mist all the weeds.
 You can treat an average yard in less than 20 minutes.

 Use concentrates whenever you can.
 For most liquids, you can buy concentrates and mix your own treatment with water.
 You’ll save about 70 percent of the cost of premixed.
 Be sure to mix only as much as you can use within a week or two.
 Minerals in tap water will reduce the potency of the chemicals in just a short time.